department-of-veterans-affairs/vets-website/docs/cms-integration/README.md

 ## Summary of the Content Release process
 A _Content Release_ describes the entire process behind refreshing content on the website to reflect the content as stored in the CMS.
 The process begins after a CMS editor manually initiates it through a control in the CMS, when an engineer initiates it through a specific Jenkins job, or after being initiated automatically by a scheduled job.
 The process is complete once content on the website is visibly up-to-date with that in the CMS.

-The Jenkins job behind a Content Release is the same job that is executed during the vets-website full-code Release, widely referred to as the "daily deployment."
+The Jenkins job behind a Content Release is the same job that is executed during the vets-website Full-Code Release, widely referred to as the "daily deployment."
 This Jenkins job is the [`Vets.gov Auto-Deploy for vets-website`](http://jenkins.vfs.va.gov/job/deploys/job/vets-gov-autodeploy-vets-website/), or just the _Auto-Deploy_.

 <details><summary>The Auto-Deploy dashboard in Jenkins</summary>